IgnisDa/ryot/docs/content/importing.md

   going to your profile page, and checking the URL.
 - Enter this username in the input.

+## IMDb

+You can import your watchlist from [IMDb](https://www.imdb.com).
+They will be added to the "Watchlist" collection.

+### Steps

+- Go to your account and select your watchlist.
+- Go the bottom and click on the "Export this list" button.
+- Upload the csv file in the input.

 ## Audiobookshelf

 !!! warning